Find Affordable College Courses

 Read full report on Materials Engineering at South Dakota School of Mines and Technology

-California Polytechnic State University - San Luis Obispo came in at #13 in this year’s edition of the Best Value Materials Engineering Schools ranking.
-Cal Poly San Luis Obispo is a very large public school located in the small suburb of San Luis Obispo.
+California Polytechnic State University - San Luis Obispo landed the #13 spot in the 2023 rankings for the best value materials engineering programs.
+Cal Poly San Luis Obispo is a very large public school located in the suburb of San Luis Obispo.

 The average tuition and fees for an out-of-state undergraduate student at Cal Poly San Luis Obispo are $28,105 a year.
 The average amount in student loans that materials engineering majors at Cal Poly San Luis Obispo take out is $15,412.

-In addition to its great value ranking, Cal Poly San Luis Obispo is in the top 5% of all schools on our Best Materials Engineering Schools list.
+Cal Poly San Luis Obispo excels when it comes to quality.
+It’s ranked in the top 5% of all schools on our Best Materials Engineering Schools list.

-Georgia Institute of Technology - Main Campus did quite well in this year’s ranking of the best value schools for materials engineering students.
-It came in at #14 on the list.
-Located in the large city of Atlanta, Georgia Tech is a public school with a very large student population.
+With a ranking of #14, Georgia Institute of Technology - Main Campus did quite well on this year’s best value schools for materials engineering students.
+Located in the city of Atlanta, Georgia Tech is a public school with a fairly large student population.

-Georgia Tech undergraduate students pay an average of $33,964 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Georgia Tech are $33,964 per year.
 On average, materials engineering graduates from Georgia Tech take out $21,375 in student loans while working on their degree.

 Georgia Tech excels when it comes to quality.
 It’s ranked in the top 1% of all schools on our Best Materials Engineering Schools list.